Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference

-Finally, we provide theoretical justification for the validity of our perturbation-based inference method.
-We impose the following assumption on the limiting distribution of $\vecl(\Sigmahat)$, $\gammahat$, $\muhat_Y$, and $\muhat$, as well as on the consistency of the corresponding covariance estimators.
+Finally, we theoretically justify our perturbation-based inference method.
+We impose the following assumption on the limiting distributions of $\vecl(\Sigmahat)$, $\gammahat$, $\muhat_Y$, and $\muhat$, as well as on the consistency of the corresponding covariance estimators.

 \begin{Assumption} $\vecl(\Sigmahat)$, $\gammahat$, $\muhat_Y$, and $\muhat$ admit the following asymptotic distributions: